“What gets measured get managed.”

 For the next month, I’m going to use spreadsheets to track a whole host of different factors in my daily life.
 Man, just typing that sent a little thrill up my spine, because although I’m terrible at higher-level math, I love spreadsheets.
 Love ’em.
 I even keep my to-do list in a spreadsheet, with tasks sorted by context, date entered, and date due.
 Yes, I am a big, big dork.

-Some of what influences how we feel is obvious: I don’t need to tell you, for instance, that drinking 6 PBRs and falling into bed at 3:30 AM on Saturday night is going to make for a rough Easter Sunrise service (and leave you with what my friend Dustin Williams calls “party chops”).
+Some of what influences how we feel is obvious: I don’t need to tell you, for instance, that drinking 6 PBRs and falling into bed at 3:30 AM on Saturday night is going to make for a rough Easter Sunrise service (and leave you with what a friend of mine calls “party chops”).

 Still, I’m hoping to discover a hidden cause or two during this month-long experiment.

 This first one tracks several things, but here’s the important stuff:

 - Total daily practice time, to the minute

 - Where I’m practicing (which affects how I perceive my sound)

 - How my lips feel, on a scale of 1-5

 - My tone quality, on a scale of 1-5

 I’m only one day in, but already I’ve noticed something – I practiced for an hour and 42 minutes yesterday, apparently, but I would have guessed it was only an hour and 15 minutes.
 It’s very possible that I’m underestimating my “horn-on-face” time.